putoze/VLSI_DSP/note_rain/ch4_note.md

 - DG contains computations for all iterations in an  algorithm
 - DFG edge: may contain a delay, one delay means one iteration apart
 - DG edge: contains no delay
+- DFG compares to DG has lower dimension(至少差一個時間軸)

 - DFGs can be derived from DG
   - By using a space-time transform mapping scheme